fwojciec/gqlmeetup/README.md

 ### jwt

 This subpackage wraps the [jwt-go](github.com/dgrijalva/jwt-go) package and provides the functionality related to issuing, decoding and checking the tokens as well as functions.
+It provides an implementation of the `TokenService` interface.

 ### mockes